-State Legislators And National Congress Must Check Judicial Tyranny
+State/National Legislators Must Check Judicial Tyranny

 Surveying their handiwork after the Continental Congress of 1787 had just given our new nation the greatest form of government known to man, our founding fathers were concerned about one thing, JUDICIAL TYRANNY.
 They instinctively knew that a lifetime tenure for federal and Supreme Court judges was necessary for the stability of the fledgling Republic but they also knew that this could be the Achilles heel to continued liberty.
 It was the former Chief Justice Charles Evans Hughes who said, “The Constitution is whatever the judges say it is.”
 If this is true then we have a dictatorship of nine persons.
 It also means that the courts have replaced the legislative branch of government.
 We would also have the totalitarianism that Samuel Rutherford warned about in his masterpiece Lex Rex declaring that The Law Is King rather than Lex Rex meaning that The King Is Law.